noahKyhl/CreativeCodingFinal/README.md

 ## 🎭 Tips:
 Stay stocked: Buy healing/energy items often.

+Build luck: The more luck u build, the easier the boss is.

 Save often: saving game works and is super handy due to RNG nature of game!

 Fight smart: Bosses will crush the unprepared.

+Anywhere in the game: If unsure of input, try hitting submit/enter.